-Merrill Lynch, Pierce, Fenner & Smith Incorporated is acting as the sole underwriter in this offering.
-Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriter, the underwriter has agreed to purchase the number of shares of our Class A common stock set forth opposite its name below.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated is acting as representative of each of the underwriters named below.
+Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, each of the underwriters has agreed, severally and not jointly, to purchase the number of shares of our Class A common stock set forth opposite its name below.